Ozy2022/FeaturesMonitoringPlatform/README.md

-A MERN-based web application called a Social Platform includes authentication, pagination, and comments to carry user requests and interest to developers.
+A MERN-based web application includes authentication, pagination, and comments to carry user requests and interest to developers.
 Users, developers, or companies can create their own accounts and follow specific procedures to achieve the system's purpose.
 Users can submit a feature suggestion and communicate with other users.
 Other users can see the request, vote for it as a like feature, and chat with each other to express their ideas.
 Developers and companies have similar practical steps that enable them to see requests and respond to users.